 Vietnamese flower streets on Tet Holiday

-Read about Tet Holiday, its rituals and cuisine here.
+Read about Tet Holiday, its rituals and cuisine here

 Celebrating the Lunar New Year doesn’t mean Vietnamese ignore the New Year’s Day of the solar calendar which is, as a matter of fact, the main calendar in use because we all need to globalize and partner with our foreign friends, obviously.
-On New Year’s Day (January 1st), you can expect to see happy new looks of shops and stores along all of the streets, although predictably this holiday does not mean as much to Vietnamese as the lunar one.
+On New Year’s Day (January 1st), you can expect to see happy new looks of shops and stores along all of the streets, although predictably this holiday does not mean as much to the Vietnamese as the lunar one.

 Why commemorate “death” but not “birth”?
-Well, as you may or may not know, death has a special meaning in the cultures of some Asian countries like China, Japan and also Vietnam, even more, special than birthdays.
+Well, as you may or may not know, death has a special meaning in the cultures of some Asian countries like China, Japan, and also Vietnam, even more, special than birthdays.
 We mourn the death of the great leaders of our country, so we saved this day as an occasion to pay homage to them every year.

 People in the country get a day off on the 10th and may choose to have a warm family gathering.
 But the real festival takes place in Phu Tho Province, the hometown of Hung Kings, and features dynamic activities like traditional sports competitions and cooking sticky rice cakes competitions, along with typical rituals of presenting offerings and burning incense to the main temples in Den Hung Historical Site.
 Offerings are carefully prepared by provinces across the country from the best of their locally grown fruits and delicacies.